Paleo Magic Cookie Bars

 For the toppings

-- ½ cup Fair Trade Certified unsweetened shredded coconut
+- ½ cup Fair Trade Certified unsweetened coconut flakes

 - ½ cup chopped raw pecans